I-395 HOV Ramp and Auxiliary Lane

 Traffic Shift on I-395 North:

-Scheduled for the second week of March, the existing three northbound lanes on I-395 will be shifted to the left to allow for construction access.
-This new alignment will remain in place until the new auxiliary lane is completed in late 2014.
-All exit and entrance ramps will remain open; drivers should expect reduced shoulders.
+The existing three northbound lanes on I-395 will be shifted to the left to allow for construction access.
+This new alignment, once shifted, will remain in place until the new auxiliary lane is completed in late 2014.
+All exit and entrance ramps will remain open; however drivers should expect reduced shoulders.

-Nighttime lane closures will occur on I-395 North between the hours of 9:30 p.m. and 5:00 a.m. for restriping of the temporary alignment, to install construction signage and place concrete barriers throughout the work area.
+Nightly lane closures will occur on I-395 North between 9:30 p.m. and 5:00 a.m. for striping of the temporary alignment, to install construction signage, and place concrete barriers throughout the work area.

-The northbound I-395 auxiliary lane is scheduled to open to traffic in late 2014, in conjunction with the nearby I-95/395 Express Lanes.
-Construction of a new HOV ramp linking the I-395 HOV lanes to Seminary Road will also be underway in the coming months, with expected completion in 2016.
+Construction of a new HOV ramp linking the I-395 HOV lanes to Seminary Road will also be underway in the coming months, with expected completion in spring 2016.